 Engineering a Safer World: Systems Thinking Applied to Safety

-Nancy G. Leveson is Professor of Aeronautics and Astronautics and Engineering Systems at MIT.
-An acknowledged leader in the field of safety engineering, she has worked to improve safety in nearly every industry over the past thirty years.
+Nancy G. Leveson is Professor of Aeronautics and Astronautics and Engineering Systems at MIT and author of Engineering a Safer World: Systems Thinking Applied to Safety (MIT Press).
+A leader in the field of system safety engineering, she has worked in almost every industry to improve analysis, design, management, and operation of safety-critical systems.

 A new approach to safety, based on systems thinking, that is more effective, less costly, and easier to use than current techniques.

 Engineering has experienced a technological revolution, but the basic engineering techniques applied in safety and reliability engineering, created in a simpler, analog world, have changed very little over the years.
 In this groundbreaking book, Nancy Leveson proposes a new approach to safety—more suited to today's complex, sociotechnical, software-intensive world—based on modern systems thinking and systems theory.
 Revisiting and updating ideas pioneered by 1950s aerospace engineers in their System Safety concept, and testing her new model extensively on real-world examples, Leveson has created a new approach to safety that is more effective, less expensive, and easier to use than current techniques.